jmsmoorehead/music/Connecting-scsynth.md

 Clojure is sitting there waiting for your next command, silent and obediently.
 What shall we ask of it?
 Well, if we wish it to make our speakers sing out the glorious swelling flush of powerful angelic wings rushing by, we need to load up an Overtone environment and connect to an scsynth server.
 So, let's get cracking.
 However, before we get started, we need a quick chat about servers.

 ### The Difference Between External & Internal Servers

 Overtone supports both internal and external instances of the SuperCollider server (fondly referred to as scsynth - for SuperCollider Synth).
 The internal server is good for quick setup (there are no external dependencies to install and allows fast access to server buffers for transferring sound data and using the scopes).
 The external server requires a separate installation of SuperCollider itself but is more robust in that crashes in the server (through malformed synth designs etc.) don't also crash the JVM (which is the case for the internal server).
-It is also possible to connect multiple separate clients to an already running external scsynth instance.

 Note - the internal server is not currently supported for all architecture/operating system combinations.
 However, the external server should work everywhere.